-Making the decision to transfer to another institution is a difficult one that involves a lot of factors – often times the desire to hone in on specific academic and professional interests, sometimes financial, sometimes because of other life circumstances.
-Regardless of the reason, we welcome transfer students with open arms and appreciate the perspectives and experiences they bring to our community and classrooms.
+Making the decision to transfer to another institution is a difficult one that involves a lot of factors—oftentimes the desire to hone in on specific academic and professional interests, sometimes financial, sometimes because of other life circumstances.
+Regardless of the reason, we welcome transfer students with open arms and appreciate the perspectives and experiences you bring to our community and classrooms.

-Each academic year we welcome about 300 new transfer Orediggers that exude intellectual curiosity, academic promise, and a diverse range of interests and backgrounds.
+Each academic year we welcome about 200 new transfer Orediggers that exude intellectual curiosity, academic promise and a diverse range of interests and backgrounds.